Sabrina Aircraft Manufacturing

 June 3rd, 2014

 Sabrina is in Corsica and turned 21 today.
 N5886Q was heavily damaged in the May 21st hailstorm at KARR.
-Zenith, the company that sold Sabrina the airframe kit, has not responded to inquires about the sale of the necessary replacement parts.
+Zenith, the company that sold Sabrina the airframe kit, has not responded to inquiries about the sale of the necessary replacement parts.
 The aircraft's IA considers it a total loss.

 April 29th, 2014